-At this stage of the project, your instructor will sometimes ask for an essay proposal.
-The purpose of the proposal is to convince the reader that the project is sustainable, that the sources selected are sufficient and useful, and that a persuasive argument can or has been formulated.
-Proposals are normally between one and four pages long, and might also be accompanied by an annotated bibliography of sources (see Part IV below.)
-The proposal - which must be written in prose, not point form - answers the following questions:
+At this stage of the project, your instructor might ask for an essay proposal.
+The proposal's purpose is to convince the instructor that the project is sustainable, that the sources selected are sufficient and useful, and that a persuasive argument can or has been formulated.
+Proposals are normally between one and four pages long, and may also be accompanied by an annotated bibliography of sources (see Part IV.)
+The proposal - which must be written in prose, not point form - answers the following:

-- ✓ What is your topic and how is it defined (thematically, chronologically)? - ✓ What is/are your principal research question(s) and why? - ✓ Why is your project interesting and important? - ✓ What sources are you going to use?
-Why are these the best sources? - ✓ Is there a methodology you are applying and, if so, why is it appropriate? - ✓ What preliminary conclusions have you formed?
+- ✓ What is your topic and how is it defined (thematically, chronologically)? - ✓ What is/are your principal research question(s) and why? - ✓ What sources are you going to use?
+Why are these the best sources? - ✓ Is there a methodology or theory you are applying and why is it appropriate?